USPS Alumni Programme

 Philosophy

-Next, we held a seminar on philosophy, conducted by Mykhailo Koltsov and called “Perception and mental models: how do we work with our sensations and turn them into a world-view?”.
+Next, we held a course on philosophy, conducted by Mykhailo Koltsov and called “Perception and mental models: how do we work with our sensations and turn them into a world-view?”.

 Economics

-Together with Schumpeter School of innovation, USPS held a seminar on economics, lead by Pavlo Sheremeta under the name “Ukrainian breakthrough: creative destruction and non-destructive creation”.
+Together with the Schumpeter School of Innovation, USPS held a course on economics, led by Pavlo Sheremeta under the name “Ukrainian breakthrough: creative destruction and non-destructive creation”.

 Productivity or innovation accounts for 85% of economic growth.
-Competitiveness of a nation and a company depends on their ability to innovate.
-Therefore, in this course, the group talked about Creative Destruction, fear, conflict and opposition caused by Creative Destruction, ways to overcoming them, the role of a state in stimulating Creative Destruction, social values that positively affect internal innovation, Blue Ocean Strategy of countries, cities, organisations and leaders.
+The competitiveness of a nation and a company depends on their ability to innovate.
+Therefore, in this course, the group talked about Creative Destruction, fear, conflict and opposition caused by Creative Destruction, ways to overcome them, the role of a state in stimulating Creative Destruction, social values that positively affect internal innovation, Blue Ocean Strategy of countries, cities, organisations and leaders.

 Political theory

-Ivan Gomza’s course on political theory “Waiting for the four horsemen: social inequality and modern political processes” was the last of the first four seminars.
+Ivan Gomza‘s course on political theory, “Waiting for the four horsemen: social inequality and modern political processes”, was the fourth.

-The first cycle of the programme’s seminars is over but we are planning to create more similar opportunities for alumni training, therefore, wait for updates.
-We will definitely send information about new courses to all alumni.
+We are planning to create more similar opportunities for Alumni training; therefore, wait for updates.
+We will definitely send information about new courses to all Alumni.

-USPS Alumni Programme is a closed training format for USPS Community, so only alumni of the Ukrainian School of Political Studies can apply.
+The USPS Alumni Programme is a closed learning environment for the USPS community, so only Alumni of the Ukrainian School of Political Studies can apply.

-Yes, you can choose how many training modules to apply for.
-Registration for each seminar takes place separately.
-Dates of each course are different.
+Yes, you are free to choose how many courses you want to attend.
+Registration occurs for each course separately.
+The dates of each course are flexible.